SCIInstitute/UncertainSCI/docs/dev_docs/HowToTutorial.md

 Most tutorials require a number of screenshots and other images.
 Figures and images should be added in a folder for each tutorial in the  `UncertainSCI/docs/user_docs/` folder.
 The figure folder should be named after the tutorial, for example, the images in this tutorial are in a folder called `HowToTutorial_figures`.
 Instructions on how to use the images and figures are found [here](#figures)

 #### Additional Files
 Additional files added to the `user_docs` folder should be minimized as much as possible.
-Example scripts should be located in the `UncertainSCI/examples` directory and example data will, generally, need seperate hosting.
+Example scripts should be located in the `UncertainSCI/examples` directory and example data will, generally, need separate hosting.
 However, if one or two files are needed, they may be added to the  `UncertainSCI/docs/user_docs/` with a consistent naming scheme.
 Bibtex file with a matching name should be added in  `UncertainSCI/docs/user_docs/`, yet if multiple additional files are needed, they should placed in a new folder indicating the tutorial: `UncertainSCI/docs/user_docs/[tutorial name]_files`.

 #### Linking to New Tutorial